SebKuzminsky/zenbot/breakout-board/README.md

 It passes the servo pins for channels 0, 1, and 2 to a second 50-pin connector, for connecting to the 7i30 and driving the X, Y, and Z servos.

-The remaining FPGA connector pins connect to screw terminals, for additional IO (eg the control line for an SSR to power the spindle).
+The remaining FPGA connector pins are routed to screw terminals, for additional IO (eg the control line for an SSR to power the spindle).

 The servo control pins are: